• Skip to primary navigation

 Can I make this in advance?

-Creamy rose bacon udon can be made up to 3-4 days in advance and stored into an airtight container in the fridge.
-To reheat: microwave for 2-3 minutes until hot or reheat in a pan on medium heat.
+Creamy rose bacon udon can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To reheat, microwave or in a pan on the stovetop on medium heat until hot.

 Are udon noodles gluten-free?